 When discussing backplanes on network devices, blocking vs non-blocking backplanes (or blocking vs non-blocking switches) are extremely important concepts.
 In ideal settings, a network device is able to provide full bandwidth to all ports simultaneously.
 This would be called a non-blocking backplane.

 A blocking backplane, on the other hand, cannot provide full bandwidth to all ports simultaneously.
-The full capacity of all interfaces is greater than the full capacity of the switch (or other network device).
+The full capacity of all interfaces is greater than the full capacity of the switch (or other network devices).
 Our 24 port switch with 1Gbps capacity each but only a 10Gbps backplane is an example of a blocking switch.
 To be non-blocking, our switch would need 48Gbps backplane capacity.

 We know what you’re thinking, “Why 48Gbps?
 24 x 1Gbps = 24Gbps… so why do we need 48Gbps to be non-blocking?”.
 It comes down to the fact marketing folks tend to spec backplane capacity based on transmit (Tx) and receive (Rx) throughput.
-To get each 1Gbps, the math counts 1Gbps for Tx, and 1Gbps for Rx on the backplane.
+To get each 1Gbps, the math counts 1Gbps for Tx and 1Gbps for Rx on the backplane.
 The backplane needs to be able to support the full max throughput of ALL the ports on the network device to be considered non-blocking.

 The language of backplanes